 Our Performance Promise - order with complete confidence

-Our Performance Promise applies both to "business as usual" customers who have paid for the equipment themselves and to government-subsidised customers, where the equipment and installation is free of charge.
+Our Performance Promise applies both to "business as usual" customers who have paid for the equipment themselves and to any government-subsidised customers, where the equipment and installation may have been supplied free of charge.

 Please note: these are the average speeds that 4G users can expect across the UK and very definitely not the misleading "up to" or "maximum possible" speeds quoted by many other broadband suppliers.

-Which is precisely why we have always thought it by far the fairest to quote the average 4G broadband speeds that customers can expect - instead of the "up to" or "theoretically maximum possible" speeds so often quoted by other broadband providers, but which in reality are almost never anywhere near attainable.
+Which is precisely why we have always thought it by far the fairest to only ever quote the average 4G broadband speeds that customers can expect - instead of the "up to" or "theoretically maximum possible" speeds so often quoted by other broadband providers, but which in reality are almost never anywhere near attainable.

 In summary, when it comes to 4G broadband performance, we're very firm believers in erring on the side of under-promising, then over-delivering, rather than the other way around.